Article October 31st, 2022

 Why do entrepreneurs choose to work where they work?
 Why have some nations become important hubs for start-up companies?
 It’s rarely accidental.
 Inevitably, the countries that attract start-ups have done so very deliberately, with carefully targeted steps taken by governments to create an attractive, supportive environment for entrepreneurs.

 So, what can we learn from Estonia, Singapore, Denmark, and others who have attracted vibrant and successful start-up communities?
-This was the topic of discussion at a recent Nortal workshop which brought together thought leaders from the public and the private sector in Estonia and the Middle East.
+This was the topic of discussion at one of our recent workshops which brought together thought leaders from the public and the private sector in Estonia and the Middle East.
 They agreed that several essential ingredients are needed to create a thriving start-up sector.

 If the goal is to attract ambitious start-ups, setting up and administering a business must be as simple and straightforward as possible – and that inevitably means a digital system.
 Those countries that are most successful in attracting entrepreneurial start-ups tend to have digital-based systems for most government services, such as paying taxes, and a straightforward and simplified digital system for setting up and running a company.
 Estonia’s e-residency initiative, for example, allows entrepreneurs from anywhere in the world to set up and manage an EU-based company entirely online.